badsyntax/dokku-github-actions-demo/README.md

 Each time a pull request is opened a new review app is deployed.

-The [example workflow](./.github/workflows/review-app.yml) uses GitHub Deploys and requires the following environments to be created:
+The [example workflow](./.github/workflows/review-app.yml) uses GitHub Deploys and requires the following [environments](https://docs.github.com/en/actions/reference/environments) to be created:

 - production
 - review

-(You can add new environments in your repo settings.)
+You can add new environments in your repo settings.
+You can also take advantage of [environment protection rules](https://docs.github.com/en/actions/reference/environments#environment-protection-rules) to request reviews before deployments can take place.